nskatti1/Fast-Robots/docs/lab5.rst

 Acknowledgements
 ----------------------------

 Credits to Mikayla Lahr for being an awesome TA .
 I also looked at her solutions and implemented a similar Kp Value(I ended up dividing hers by 5).
 This got to me a starting place when I had spent a lot of time running my car into a wall.
-Thanks to Aravind Ramaswami for picking up a battery for me when I battery was bad and Annabel for working along side me when I was figuring out whether I broke my TOF sensor or not(I did not - it was the wrong port)
+Thanks to Aravind Ramaswami for picking up a battery for me when I battery was bad and Annabel for working along side me when I was figuring out whether I broke my TOF sensor or not(I did not - it was the wrong port).
+At one point, I asked ChatGPT why my code was not working and it said to check if my battery was unplugged (it was).